A note from Mrs Hodgkinson and Miss McCay……

 How you can help your child?

-We want to encourage a passion for reading and books.
-This can be done through you reading to your child as well as them reading to you.
-Talk about the pictures; give the characters in the story names.
+Continue to encourage a passion for reading and books.
 Introduce the children to new vocabulary, make up a story, and ask questions.
 Most importantly let your child talk about the book.